system76/tech-docs/src/models/oryp6/internal-overview.md

 ![Internal Components](./img/components-highlighted.jpg)

-- Fan/heatsink module is highlighted in cyan
+- Fan/heatsink module is highlighted in blue
-- Fan connector is highlighted in purple
+- Fan connectors are highlighted in purple
 - RAM is highlighted in green
 - Wireless card is highlighted in pink
 - Battery connector is highlighted in red
 - Battery is highlighted in orange
 - M.2 SSDs are highlighted in yellow
-- Speaker connector is highlighted in blue
+- CMOS battery connector is highlighted in cyan